IMMINJU/daily-quote/README.md

 ## Today's Quote

-> "Education breeds confidence.
-Confidence breeds hope.
-Hope breeds peace."
+> "Happiness is the absence of the striving for happiness."
 >
-> — Confucius
+> — Zhuangzi

 ---

-Updated: 2025-12-03 | Total quotes collected: 1
+Updated: 2025-12-04 | Total quotes collected: 2